Hair Form

-Hair Classes and Characteristics with Cutting and Styling Methods for each type
+Hair Classes and Characteristics - Cutting and Styling Methods

 This chart is an exact copy of the original which was exhibited in the Social Science Building at "A Century of Progress," World's Fair, Chicago, Illinois, 1933-1934.